myang39/blog/_posts/2019-01-22-python-virtual-env.md

 Notice: you could also use your global side packages within a virtual python env.
-The command would only take the local (virtual env) dependencies that you had in your python and put them into requirement.txt
+The command would only take the local (virtual env) dependencies that you had in your virtual python env and put them into requirements.txt

 Get out of the python virtual environment:
 ```$deactivate```